precice/aste/docs/README.md

 #### Example

-As an example, we want to replace the `Fluid` participant of our [`perpendicular-flap`](https://precice.org/tutorials-perpendicular-flap.html) tutorial by ASTE.
-Therefore, we first set the export tag on the fluid participant in our configuration file (see below) and run the simulation with one of the available fluid solvers
+As an example, we replace the `Fluid` participant of the [`perpendicular-flap`](https://precice.org/tutorials-perpendicular-flap.html) tutorial by ASTE.
+Therefore, we first set the export tag on the fluid participant in the configuration file (see below) and then run the simulation with one of the available fluid solvers (e.g. `fluid-openfoam` coupled to `solid-fenics`).

 ```xml
     <participant name="Fluid">